Right to Know

 The most important personal protective equipment is EYE PROTECTION!!
 ALL PERSONS IN THE LABORATORY SHALL WEAR GOGGLES WITH IMPACT AND SPLASH PROTECTION whenever any chemicals or experimental equipment are in use or on the benches anywhere in the laboratory.
 This includes the full laboratory period except during introductory discussions by the faculty and staff or after all experiments are done and all equipment and chemicals are stored and students are only using the computers.
 Full coverage splash and impact goggles (ANSI Spec.
 Z87.1-2003) (SUNY Geneseo PPE Program) must be worn.
 Have your faculty instructor or stockroom staff check them for you.
 You must have a pair that you can wear throughout your laboratory experiment.
 Ordinary plastic safety glasses or impact-only goggles are not acceptable.
 Impact goggles have a large number of ventilation holes around the face piece and do not offer protection from chemical splash. ***Acceptable safety goggles are available at the Campus Bookstore.***

 Students must wear a protective laboratory coat during experimentation.
-Because of their lack of protection, shorts and short dresses are not allowed in many laboratories, consult with your instructor if you are unsure.
-Open sandals or bare feet are forbidden in the laboratory.
-Shoes must cover the entire foot and be completely enclosed.
+Because of their lack of protection, shorts, capri pants, and short dresses are not allowed in academic laboratories.
+Open sandals, ballerina flats, crocks, and bare feet are forbidden in the laboratory.
+Shoes must cover the entire foot and be completely enclosed, and socks must be worn to ensure that there is no exposed skin between one's shoes and their clothing that is covering their legs.
+Low-cut no-show socks are not allowed.
+Clothing items such as tank tops, muscle shirts, sleeveless-Ts, halter, and midriff tops are inappropriate for laboratory work even under a lab coat.
 Individuals with long hair must tie it back to keep it away from fire, chemicals, and moving equipment.
 Bracelets, necklaces, neckties, and similar loose items of attire may create a hazardous situation and so they must be confined or not worn in the laboratory.